 - A modified work schedule

-Your employer must also make reasonable accommodations for nursing mothers.
+Your employer must also make reasonable accommodations for nursing parents.
 These include break times in a private, peaceful area (not a bathroom) in which they can express milk.

-Both federal and Illinois state laws uphold the illegality of pregnancy discrimination.
+Both federal and Illinois state laws protect workers from pregnancy-related discrimination.
+These laws include:

-- Pregnancy Discrimination Act of 1978 (PDA), which amended Title VII of the Civil Rights Act of 1964 to include pregnancy and related health conditions in its anti-discrimination statutes but which applies only to companies with 15 or more employees
+- Pregnancy Discrimination Act of 1978 (PDA), which amended Title VII of the Civil Rights Act of 1964 to include pregnancy and related health conditions in its anti-discrimination statutes, applicable to companies with 15 or more employees

 These laws require that employers treat pregnant employees no differently than other workers with medical issues.
 In other words, pregnant workers are entitled to the same accommodations as any employees with medical conditions or disabilities.